Hints on How to Improve your Line Art and Line Quality

 How to Make Your Characters Pop with Line Quality!

-Line quality is one of the most important aspects of manga and comic storytelling, but often forgotten about.
+Line quality is one of the most important aspects of anime, manga and comic storytelling, but often forgotten about.
 Making your manga read clearly is crucial.
 It can mean having someone continue reading or quickly walking away.
 Whoever is reading your manga, they should be able to grasp what’s going on instantly, especially since the majority of the readers will look at the panel for just a few seconds.

 So, if we can improve clarity with just line quality, why not!
 Let me show you how you can improve your lines to help tell an engaging story.